Arunnerdy/netflix-clone/README.md

 - Free account with Netlify
 ### 2. Build Setup
 #### Install dependencies:
-npm install
+ - npm install
 ####  Create production build:
 - npm run build
 - Find built files in the /dist folder
 ### 3. Hosting Options
-Netlify (Recommended) and drop the dist file manually or upload your project in the Github repository and connect the repository in the netlify
+Netlify (Recommended) and drop the dist file manually or upload your project in the Github repository and connect the repository in the netlify.